turingschool/mod-0-curriculum/session3/index.md

 We'll start by repeating the group git exercise from Tuesday's session.
 This may seem repetative, but each time you practice, you'll gain muscle memory and procedural understanding.

-Today's <span class="vocab">driver</span> will be the person who was born closest to the state of Florida.
+Today's <span class="vocab">driver</span> will be the person who was born closest to the state of Indiana.
 Everyone else will be <span class="vocab">navigators</span>. **Driver**: remember not to type anything that has not yet been brought up by a navigator and discussed in the group.

 The <span class="vocab">driver</span> will be the person typing the commands, but the <span class="vocab">navigators</span> should be the ones who brainstorm what comes next or what to type.
 In addition to naming the steps, discuss **why** you are doing each step, or **what** exactly is taking place in each step.